ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Proof of _humanness_

-[Idena](https://idena.io/) is a blockchain to prove that you are human (which is distinct from DID).
+[Idena](https://idena.io/) is a blockchain to prove that you are human, distinct from a decentralized identity (DID).
 It uses IPFS under the hood.

 ### Build Smart City apps